Hatemachine01/lastfm-youtube/README.md

 # README

-Web App to play custom Youtube playlists based on one's lastfm's loved tracks.
+Web App to play Youtube videos of your lastfm's favorited tracks.
+Look up my username ACDCfuckinrocks and learn about my music taste.